Public-Health-Scotland/vscode_prep/README.md

 # **vscode_prep**
 This repo helps to prepare your vscode (Python and/or R) in the new Posit.

-## There are some important packages to make vscode a powerfull tool
+## There are some important extensions to make vscode a powerfull tool
-You can modify “install_extensions_vsix.sh” depending on your needs
+You can modify the “install_extensions_vsix.sh” file depending on your needs.
+These are the most used extensions you can file in the script:
 - ms-python.python (Needed for Python)
 - ms-toolsai.jupyter (Needed for Jupyter Notebooks)
 - vscode-icons-team (It improves vscode icons for files in a friendly way)